EriRika/disaster_response_app_pipeline_and_app/README.md

 3. Go to the address, which is shown in the console output.
 In my case it's (http://192.168.0.165:3001/)

+## Preview
-4. Once your app runs, it will look as follows:
+Once your app runs, it will look as follows:
     -![Cluster_by_genre](https://github.com/EriRika/disaster_response_app_pipeline_and_app/blob/master/pictures/App_preview.PNG "Cluster by Genre")
     -![Cluster_by_genre](https://github.com/EriRika/disaster_response_app_pipeline_and_app/blob/master/pictures/App_preview_2.PNG "Cluster by Genre")

+## What's next
+I tried to deploy the app on Heroku, but my pickle fiel and the database was too big and exceeded the free access heroku subscription policy.
+I would like to find a platform where I can publish the app